wtwong316/SFU-CST/README.md

 ## Acknowledgement
 The authors would like to express their gratitude to all study participants for their support, to SJTU X-LANCE Lab for granting approval to access the D4 dataset.
 Their paper can be accessed via DOI: https://doi.org/10.48550/arXiv.2205.11764 .
-To get access to D4, please look at https://xlance.github.io/D4.
+This a related githhub site for the D4_baseline https://github.com/BigBinnie/D4_baseline.git.

 ## License